Ahmad Zohadi: 2A Magazine

 He is the current CEO and editor-in-chief of 2A magazine.
 It is an architectural magazine dedicated to different provincial architectures of the world, being distributed all through Middle East Asia.

 2A Continental Architectural Awards

 Ahmad Zohadi is the founder, organizer and director of 2A Continental Architectural Awards organized since 2015 – award organized under the banner of the 2A magazine.
-The first award was the 2A Asia Architecture Award 2015 held on July 15, 2015 at Istanbul Technical University, Istanbul.
+The first award was the 2A Asia Architecture Award 2015, held on July 15, 2015 at Istanbul Technical University, Istanbul.

 Film career and interviews

-He has produced a documentary in 2012, on Indo-Iranian culture, history and architecture, which he wrote, produced and directed.
+He produced a documentary in 2012 on Indo-Iranian culture, history and architecture, which he wrote, produced and directed.
 He has also interviewed a number of famous personalities like Foster and Partners, Balkrishna Vithaldas Doshi, Sergei Tchoban, Seung H-Sang, Bahram Shirdel, Richard S. Levine and John Alexander Smith.